New! Enter your email address to

 The court ruled that, as outlined in the statute, the penalty only applies to offers who are responsible for tax compliance and who willfully fail to collect, account for and pay over the tax.

-Hanson was lucky in that the State of Colorado did not adequately prepare their case for court, as they failed to present any evidence as to what Hanson’s role was as president of ICC.
-It appears that the State of Colorado merely relied on the fact that Hanson was the president of the corporation to support their case that he was responsible for ICC’s tax compliance.
+Hanson was lucky in that the State of Texas did not adequately prepare their case for court, as they failed to present any evidence as to what Hanson’s role was as president of ICC.
+It appears that the State of Texas merely relied on the fact that Hanson was the president of the corporation to support their case that he was responsible for ICC’s tax compliance.

 The result would have been the same under the federal rules, because the law is clear that the equivalent penalty at the federal level is only to be imposed on “responsible persons” (the Section 6672 trust fund recovery penalty is the equivalent penalty at the federal level).